Volume 22, Issue 4 (December 2024) Iranian Rehabilitation Journal 2024, 22(4): 547-556 | Back to browse issues page

 XML Print

-2- Pediatric Neurorehabilitation Research center, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran
+2- Department of Rehabilitation Management, Pediatric Neurorehabilitation Research Center, School of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-3- Department of Biostatistics, School of Public Health, Iran University of Medical Sciences, Tehran, Iran
+3- Department of Biostatistics, School of Public Health, Iran University of Medical Sciences, Tehran, Iran.

-Abstract: (85 Views)
+Abstract: (1502 Views)

-Results: Among the 217 participants, 108 (49.8%) were using assistive technologies and 102 (47%) had some unmet needs.
-Of the 55 assistive technology devices named in the rATA, only 14 were used by the children.
-The most commonly used devices were hearing aids, glasses, wheelchairs.
-Unmet needs for ‘chairs for bath/toilet’, ‘wheelchairs’, and ‘therapeutic footwear’ accounted for 50% of 132 unmet AT needs.
-The most common reasons for not having assistive technologies were lack of financial resources (52%) and lack of knowledge about ATs (30.1%).
-Most of the clients were satisfied with AT-use training (92.3%), but only 20.2% were satisfied with AT device repair-services.
+Results: Among the 217 participants, 108(49.8%) used AT devices, and 102(47%) had unmet needs.
+Of the 55 AT devices named in the rATA, only 14 were used by the children.
+The most commonly used devices were hearing aids, glasses, and wheelchairs.
+Unmet needs of ‘chairs for bath/toilet,’ ‘wheelchairs,’ and ‘therapeutic footwear’ accounted for 50% of 132 unmet AT needs.
+The most common reasons for lacking AT were lack of financial resources (52%) and knowledge about AT devices (30.1%).
+Most clients were satisfied with AT-use training (92.3%), but only 20.2% were satisfied with AT device repair services.

 Article type: Original Research Articles | Subject: Social Welfare

-Received: 2023/10/30 | Accepted: 2024/01/28
+Received: 2023/10/30 | Accepted: 2024/01/28 | Published: 2024/12/20

 Send email to the article author